The spliff pops and fizzles, thick smoke acrid in her throat. Alice crashes down on the grass and can’t stand up. Legs like a newborn foal.

 She won the prize in a work Christmas draw.
 A holiday for two and £500 to spend.
 Alice and her friend were on the plane as soon as they could get leave.

 She’s always loved reggae.
 Basslines so loud they vibrate her body.
 Shaking it all out.
 Shaking out the pain.
 Shaking out the worry.
 Blasting out the headspace.
 Shaking out the despair.
 Shaking out everything.
 She loves the sweet melodies and heartfelt lyrics, too.
 It takes her to a good place.
 It takes her back to herself.

 She loves the poetry of the language.
 She loves the place names.
 Half Way Tree, Milk River, Nine Mile, May Pen.
 She loves it all, and now she was here.

-They spent the £500 on a taxi driver called Dennis.
-He had a luxury people carrier with a top-notch music system.
-He was theirs for the week, and together they drove all over the island.
+Dennis had met them at the airport.
+Big and broad, he had a luxury people carrier with a top-notch music system.
+In return for their spending money he was theirs for the week, and together they drove all over the island.

 Boys on big motorbikes, zooming round the mountain curves like liquid.

 Seats set out on lawns for Sunday morning church services.

 A garden with pink roses and golden trumpet trees against a jungle backdrop.